 Match Box became Tinder, and Tinder went on to become the most successful dating app ever.
 However, success started with its pitch deck – and there are several reasons why the slides worked so well.

-The slides are simple and minimalistic but use a real-world scenario to explain the problems daters face (fear of rejection) and the solution (Match Box).
+Match Box’s slides are rather minimal compared to most startup pitch decks.
+However, it introduces a real-world scenario to explain the problems daters face (fear of rejection).
 The pitch deck uses each slide to tell a story, and half of the deck simply includes screenshots of the application.
-It’s effective because it begins by introducing the customer, showcasing the user’s situation, presenting the solution, and showing how the solution solved the problem – similar to how a book or a movie would play out.

-Finally, the last slide shows a transparent monetization model.
-Many dating apps struggled to generate revenue, but Match Box showed how it would utilize its customer base to create several income streams.
+Finally, the last slide shows a transparent revenue model.
+Many dating apps struggle to generate revenue.
+But in its deck, Match Box showed how it would leverage its customer base to create several income streams.

 Match Box’s Lifetime Funding